bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-history-and-everything-else.md

 Adam Jonas: 00:00:19

-We are back and we're going to have Taj joining us in the studio today.
+We are back and we're going to have Tadge joining us in the studio today.
 What should we chat about with him?

 Mark Erhadt: 00:00:26